Review of Phonak’s Study on Spheric Speech Clarity: Evaluating the Research Behind AI-Driven Hearing Aid Innovation

 If you often find yourself struggling to follow conversations in noisy places, this technology may be an excellent option to consider in your next hearing solution.

-Potential Limitations from our perspective:
+Potential Limitations from Our Perspective:

 • The document is published by Phonak (a brand of Sonova AG) and presented as a “Phonak Insight” white paper.